microsoft/aici/README.md

 Everything above implemented in Rust, unless otherwise stated.

 AICI abstract LLM inference engine from the controller and vice-versa, as in the picture below.
+The rounded nodes are asiprational.
 Additional layers can be built on top - we provide [promptlib](promptlib), but we strongly believe [Guidance](https://github.com/guidance-ai/guidance) and [LMQL](https://lmql.ai/) can also run on top of AICI (either with custom controllers or utilizing PyCtrl or JsCtrl).